Capturing those perfect moments of pure joy is priceless. Here are some simple tips to get the most out of your family photos.

 It’s usually very obvious to spot a fake smile from those genuine ones.
 You might not realise it, but it’s true!
 Instead of saying, “3…2…1…say Cheese!”, try telling your subjects a joke, or even tell one of your subjects to whisper a strange sentence into someone else’s ear and capture their reaction.

 Speaking to your subjects like you would on any other day is the most natural approach instead of forcing them to pose for a shot they don’t necessarily want to be in.
-There are so many ways to make family photography fun.
+There are so many ways to make lifestyle family portrait photography fun.
 You’ll be able to look back on these memories and smile.